Yyassin/floralyfe/WeeklyUpdates/week5/Abdalla_Abdalla_week5.md

     - Proof read my peers proposals and gave them feedback
     - Learned how to interact with a camera through the raspberry pi
 4. ***How do you feel about your progress?***
     - So far we are doing good progress.
-The proposal is done and we have very clear timeline as to when things will get done.
+The proposal is done and we have very clear time line as to when things will get done.
 5. ***What are you planning to do next week***?
     - Finalize and purchase hardware components
     - Start learning some major componenets required in the project: